Iron (golf): Mid irons

-The irons from 5 to 7 are typically called the "mid irons", and are generally used from the fairway and rough for longer approach shots, between 130-210 yards depending on the club, player and course.
+The irons from 5 to 7 are typically called the "mid irons", and are generally used from the fairway and rough for longer approach shots, between 130 and 210 yards depending on the club, player and course.
 They are also used on hillier fairways to avoid hitting a low rise, which is a risk with long irons.
 These irons are commonly needed for the second shot of a long par-4 or the second or third shot of a par-5, and whenever the player must "lay up" their tee or second shot to avoid a hazard in range of their woods or long irons.
 Mid irons are common "bump and run" clubs in close-in situations where the player does not wish to hit a more lofted chip shot, but needs more rolling distance than a pitch or bump-and-run with a short iron would produce.

 These irons are typically easier to hit well than the long irons, owing to their higher loft which gives the clubs more surface area.
 These clubs are more often found as true irons in players' bags, meaning they are less often replaced with hybrid clubs or other "iron replacements".
 These irons often have graphite shafts in newer sets, even when shorter irons have steel; the graphite will give better distance for the average golfer at the cost of some loss of consistency due to shaft torquing.